Isomonodromic differential equations and differential categories

 The paper is organized as follows.
 We start by recalling the basic definitions and properties of differential algebraic groups, differential Tannakian categories, and the PPV theory in Section~\ref{sec:prelnot}.
 Most of our notation is introduced in this section.
-The following section contains our main technical tools, Proposition~\ref{prop-main} and Proposition~\ref{prop-descent}.
+The following section contains our main technical tools, Propositions~\ref{prop-main} and~\ref{prop-descent}.
 Section~\ref{sec:LDAG} deals with conjugating linear differential algebraic groups to constants over not necessarily differentially closed fields.
 The results from Section~\ref{sec:GM}, where we also establish a relation with Gauss--Manin connection, are used in order to construct non-trivial examples to Theorem~\ref{theor-main}.
 In Section~\ref{sec:IDE}, we show our main results on isomonodromic systems of parameterized linear differential equations as well as illustrate them with examples justifying the necessity of the hypotheses in our main result.
-Also, we give an analytic interpretation of our results including the reasons that support of the conclusion of the above example.
+Also, we provide an explicit proof of the main result in Section~\ref{sec:explicit}.
+This proof can be used in designing algorithms.
+We also give an analytic interpretation of our results including the reasons that support the conclusion of the above example.

 The authors thank P.~Cassidy, L.~Di Vizio, A.~Its, B.~Malgrange, A.~Minchenko, O.~Mokhov, T.~Scanlon, M.~Singer, and D.~Trushin for very helpful conversations and comments.
-We are also very grateful to the referee for the suggestions.
+We are also highly grateful to the referee for the helpful suggestions.